dwightjack/vue-types/packages/docs/guide/validators.md

 </CodeExample>

 ::: tip
 Prop Validators are composable.
-For example, to validate an array containing both strings and numbers, you can use `arrayOf` and `oneOfType`:
+For example, to validate an array containing both strings and numbers:

 <CodeExample>